gallofeliz/js-libs/src/logger/README.md

 - Default simple JSON console logging
 - logfmt formatter available
 - Secrets Obfuscation
-- [ ] CrossFingers logs : debug logs that are flushed in case of warning/error (keep logs > level1 and flush on level2 or less)
+- BreadCrumb handler (like Monolog Fingers crossed handler) : keep some verbose logs in memory until an error-like log is logged.
+Kept verbose logs are flushed with it.
+Verbose logs are kept on a logger chain (parent/child) to flush only (as possible) relevant logs.

 ```typescript